isomerpages/moe-nationaljc/index.md

       variant: center
       title: College of the Nation
       subtitle: Home of Scholars and Leaders who Serve with Honour
-  - infopic:
+  - announcements:
       title: "Students who are Posted to NJC : 2025 JAE"
-      id: infopic
+      id: announcements
-      description: Please join us on 5 February 2025 at 7.20am at the NJC School Hall.
+      announcement_items:
-        Orientation programme organised for you by your seniors from 5 Feb – 11 Feb 2025.
+        - title: ""
-      button: Read more here
+          date: 04 February 2025
-      image: /images/JAE_2025.png
+          announcement: Welcome to the NJC Family!
+Please join us on 5 February 2025 at 7.20am at the NJC School Hall.
+There is an orientation programme organised for you by your seniors from 5 Feb – 11 Feb 2025.
+Your Orientation Group Leaders will be helping you to adjust to NJC and to make new friends.
-      alt: JAE
+          link_text: Read more here
-      url: /admissions/jc-joint-admissions/
+          link_url: /admissions/jc-joint-admissions/
   - resources:
       title: News & Highlights
       subtitle: Latest